dakom/wasm-app-boilerplate/README.md

 # Build Scripts

-Some cargo binaries are expected to be there, like watchexec and wasm-bindgen-cli Also rust, the toolchain, etc.
+Some cargo binaries are expected to be there, like watchexec and wasm-bindgen-cli (installed via cargo install)

-Other than that, see package.json and all the scripts that don't start with an underscore.
-Namely `npm start` and `npm bundle:local` (or `npm bundle:ci` for ci integration)
+Also rust, the toolchain, wasm target, etc.

+Lastly - `wasm-opt` should be on the path.
+Simplest is to download and extract from the [binaryen releases](https://github.com/WebAssembly/binaryen/releases) and add it to your path.

+Other than that, `npm` is used as the task runner.
+There's lots of minutia handled via sub-scripts and those are prefaced with an underscore.

+The only ones that are really run directly are those without an underscore (e.g. `npm start`)

+To do a complete build including copying to a dist folder, `npm run bundle:local`, but in a CI environment the copy step might be different (hence the additional bundle option)

+All if this is setup in Travis for simple CI/CD to `gh-pages`, just set the `GITHUB_TOKEN` as an environment variable

 ## Development